 MNSH Prime 3D is a multi-client acquisition program that covers approximately 11,530 sq km of the UK continental shelf (UKCS) of the northern fringe of the Southern Permian Basin (SPB), from Dogger Shelf to the Main Mid North Sea High (UKCS quadrants 34, 35, 36, 37, 38, 41, 42, 43 and 44).
-The regional 3D data set will be acquired in multiple phases with the first phase completed in April 2021 and the second phase available in April 2022.
-The third phase data collection of the ~700 sq km survey is expected to occur from mid-September until late October 2021 with data available in Q2 2022.
+The regional 3D data set will be acquired in multiple phases with the first phase completed in April 2021 and the second and third phases available in May 2022.
 The quality of the data from the MNSH Prime 3D program has allowed for reservoir characterization work that, for the first time, identifies regional lateral facies variations within the Zechstein and enables the prediction of high-porosity reservoir locations.

 Renewed commercial focus of the UKCS, North Sea